 - Cervical Culture done for the following tests: DNA Probe for gonorrhea, chlamydia culture, mycoplasma culture, and ureaplasma culture

 Essentially, depending on the fertility clinic being used each may have different requirements and protocols for screening.
 However, all of them have the same goal and that’s to determine whether you would be a good candidate for surrogacy.
 Nevertheless, there are some tests that everyone will have to complete; vaginal ultrasounds, frequent blood work, gynecological exam, and HSG.

 So, in addition to the regular paperwork, you will have to submit self-disclosed social, medical, and drug history to your agency.
 And, you might have to submit official medical records from your physician, as well.

 Your fertility clinic might ask for additional screenings that aren’t on our list.
 We’ve provided a general overview of the medical screening process for surrogacy.
 However, please keep in mind that every pregnancy is different and might require different strategies and tests.

 Even though the screening process might seem overwhelming, at the very end of this journey, it will be worth it.
-So, if you’re considering becoming a surrogate, you now know what to expect from the medical process.
+So, if you’re considering becoming a surrogate, you now know what to expect from the medical process and you can now complete a surrogate application.
 Keep in mind that the goal of every individual included in this process is to ensure the success of the surrogacy journey.